eedalong/dl_demosaic/README.md

   * need to comapare with bayer3ch case
     * without weired circle at bayer3ch
   * more epochs?
+  * 1ch to 3ch transform without position info. is hard to train.
 * bayer3ch case
   * this can be trained easier than 1ch case.